 - 1) Credit risk: represents the risk of loss if a cash pool participant fails to meet its contractual obligations although this is considered to be low given that all the assets and liabilities are due from and due to fellow GE subsidiaries.
 It is also implied that the credit quality of financial assets that are neither past due nor impaired is considered to be high. - 2) Liquidity risk: represents the risk that the company is adversely affected by an inability to meet its contractual obligations.
 The company's solvency is monitored on a regular basis and has the ability to call on funds from the cash pool header.
 Based upon these insights, it is most likely that the company has, and will have in the near future, access to funding resources when required. - 3) Interest rate risk: represents the exposure to interest rate fluctuations.
 The company's borrowings are all based on floating interest rate plus a spread.
 Interest income and interest expense have a natural offset and any remaining interest risk exposure is monitored.
-No derivative instruments, such as interest rate swaps or forward rate agreements, are currently used. - 4) Foreign exchange risk: represents the potential for loss from foreign exchange.
-No specific instrument is entered into to manage the foreign exchange risk for the company.
-There is no high risk of foreign exchange specifically at the company level and hence there are no sensitivities.
+No derivative instruments, such as interest rate swaps or forward rate agreements, are currently used.

-13 Share capital
+14 Share capital